 This course is designed to provide students with fundamental knowledge on database management.
 This course focuses on the creation of databases, tables, relationships, and the integration of database servers with web-based front-ends and back-end setups.
-Prerequisites: none.
+Prerequisite: None.